 Tryon Creek Wastewater Treatment Plant Project

-The City of Lake Oswego is seeking a new and more efficient wastewater treatment plant to replace the existing Tryon Creek Wastewater Treatment Plant (TCWTP) located in Lake Oswego, Oregon.
+The City is seeking a new, more efficient wastewater treatment plant to replace the existing Tryon Creek Wastewater Treatment Plant (TCWTP), which needs significant investments to meet necessary DEQ requirements.

 The existing plant, strategically located at the confluence of Tryon Creek and the Willamette River, was constructed in 1964 and expanded in 1976.
-The plant is owned by the City of Portland and operated by the Portland Bureau of Environmental Services (BES).
+The plant is owned by the City of Portland and operated by the Portland Bureau of Environmental Services.
 Currently, wastewater treatment operations and maintenance costs are split between Portland and Lake Oswego.
-The plant treats an average daily flow of 5.7 Million Gallons per Day (MGD) and can accommodate peak flows up to 37.5 MGD.
+The aging plant is in need of a major upgrade or replacement.

 - Optimize risk transfer to the private developer

-- Obtain a reliable plant design that is more compact, requiring a smaller footprint, and that would be a better neighbor to the existing and future development through odor control and a more visually appealing design
+- Obtain a reliable plant design that is more compact, requires a smaller footprint, and would be a better neighbor to the existing and future development through odor control and a more visually appealing design

-- Achieve the earliest date of operations that is consistent with reliable and high‐quality design and construction
+- Achieve the earliest date of operations that is consistent with reliable, high‐quality design and construction